 Tablets that are used to treat type 2 diabetes mellitus are known as oral hypoglycaemics or antihyperglycaemics.
-They are generally not suitable for people with type 1 diabetes as these people must take insulin injections one or more times daily because their insulin-secreting pancreas cells have been destroyed.

 There are a number of different types of oral hypoglycaemics available for treating type 2 diabetes, and they work in different ways.
 They may be used on their own and some can be used in conjunction with each other, or with insulin.